 Most 3D printing technologies can only print in a single color.
-To get multi-colored prints, it usually requires that you use paint or other post-processing techniques to add color afterwards.
-However for complex objects, painting afterwards may not be an option and the only solution is to print the part in color.
+For the majority of makers, creating multi-colored prints requires that you use paint or other post-processing techniques to add color afterwards.
+For complex objects, painting afterwards may not be an option and the only solution is to print the part in color from the start.
 In this tutorial, we’ll be going over 5 techniques for adding color to your 3D prints.
-We’ll start with lower cost options like filament swapping and dual extrusion and work our way up to expensive and industrial options like PolyJet and Binder Jetting.
+We’ll start with lower cost options like filament swapping and dual extrusion, and work our way up to expensive and industrial options like PolyJet and Binder Jetting.

 - Pause the print where you want to swap out colors